rcap107/forecasting/objectives.md

     - use a skrub choice tree + builtin random search
 - Train a t+1 prediction model and evaluate it:
     - Time-aware cross-validation.
-    - MSE/R2, Tweedie deviance ou MAPE.
+    - MSE/R2, Tweedie deviance or MAPIE.
     - Lorenz curve
     - reliability diagram
     - Binned residual analysis
     - models:
         - HGBDR
-        - **TODO** Exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV or TableVectorizer
+        - Exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV or TableVectorizer
             - hyper tuning + per analysis of the CV results of the best model.